 Debt is commonly issued by governments around the world to finance capital projects.
 State and local governments in the U.S. have traditionally issued tax-exempt debt as governments receive benefits that lower borrowing costs.
-Since interest paid to government bondholders is excludable from gross income for federal tax purposes, investors agree to lower interest rates.
-The globalization of the capital markets, the elimination of tax-exempt advance refunding in the Tax Cuts and Jobs Act of 2017, and complicated U.S. tax rules relating to tax-exempt financing, have increased the use of taxable debt by governments seeking to gain operating flexibility or expand their financing options.
+Since tax-exempt interest paid to government bondholders is excludable from gross income for federal tax purposes, investors agree to lower interest rates.
+Globalization of capital markets, elimination of tax-exempt advance refunding in the Tax Cuts and Jobs Act of 2017, and complicated U.S. tax rules relating to tax-exempt financing have increased the use of taxable debt by governments seeking to gain operating flexibility or expand their financing options.

-GFOA recommends that state and local governments consider whether issuing taxable debt is the best financing option for their proposed project, and develop a thorough understanding of the differences between the tax-exempt and taxable markets before proceeding with a planned sale.
-Each issuer should conduct an analysis of how these differences will affect the overall financial plan and ability to manage its debt program, and consult appropriate counsel, and advisors.
+GFOA recommends that state and local governments consider whether issuing taxable debt is the best financing option for their proposed project and develop a thorough understanding of the differences between the tax-exempt and taxable markets before proceeding with a planned sale.
+Each issuer in consultation with appropriate counsel and advisors should conduct an analysis of how these differences will affect their overall financial plan and ability to manage its debt program.

 Reasons to Issue Taxable Debt.
-In most instances, tax-exempt debt offers lower cost financing.
-However, there are a few reasons that an issuer might contemplate the use of taxable debt in its financing structure.
-Often the issuer and their financing team will need to analyze economic versus non-economic consideration prior to making a determination.
+In most instances, tax-exempt debt offers lower cost financing; however, there are reasons an issuer might contemplate use of taxable debt in its financing structure.
+Often the issuer and their Municipal Advisor and other members or their financing team will need to analyze both economic and non-economic consideration prior to making a determination.

 Relief from Legal Covenants

-A bond covenant is a legally binding term of agreement between a bond issuer and a bondholder.
+A bond covenant is a legally binding term or condition of an agreement between a bond issuer and a bondholder.
 Bond covenants are designed to protect the interests of both parties.
-A bond's indenture describes the covenants, and is enforceable throughout the entire life of the bond until maturity or refunding.
+A bond's indenture describes the covenants and is enforceable throughout the entire life of the bond until maturity or refunding.

-Use of bond proceeds or bond-financed property by a nongovernmental person (individual or entity) in furtherance of a trade or business activity is considered private business use for tax- exempt bond purposes.
+Use of bond proceeds or bond-financed property by a nongovernmental party (individual or entity) in furtherance of a trade or business activity is considered a private business use for tax-exempt bond purposes.
 If private use of a bond-financed property is likely, governments may consider issuing taxable bonds to avoid violating Internal Revenue Code (IRC) Section 103.

+The Tax Cuts and Jobs Act of 2017 prohibited the issuance of tax-exempt advance refunding bonds; thus, taxable bonds must be issued for advance refundings.
 Current refundings are still allowable on a tax-exempt basis.
-A refunding bond issued within 90 days of redemption or less of the “refunded” bond is a “current” refunding.
+A refunding bond issued within 90 days or less of redemption of the “refunded” bond is a “current” refunding.
 A refunding bond issued more than 90 days prior to redemption is an “advance refunding.”
-The proceeds of the new bonds with reduced interest rates were deposited into an escrow fund, invested in US Treasury securities, and applied to pay debt service and the redemption price of the refinanced bonds through the call date.
-Upon financial close of the refinancing, the original or “refunded” bonds were considered to be legally defeased and the state or local government issuer is left servicing only the debt associated with the new refunding bonds.
-The Tax Cuts and Jobs Act of 2017 prohibited the issuance of tax-exempt advance refunding bonds, thus taxable bonds must be issued for advance refundings.
+Proceeds of the advanced refuding bond are deposited into an escrow fund, invested in US Treasury securities, and applied to pay debt service and the redemption price of the refinanced bonds through the call date.
+Upon financial close of the refinancing, the original or “refunded” bonds may be considered to be legally defeased and the state or local government issuer is left servicing only the debt associated with the new refunding bonds.

 In evaluating whether to issue taxable debt, each issuer should consider the following: